 Nowadays, my main goal with Hippie Love Turbo is to provide the same feeling of discovery I had during my youth.
 Nothing beats finding a DJ or radio station that has its own story that has existed long before you became aware of it.

 Eventually, I would like to expand my blog to cover more of the local history of garage and psych music in Riverside so if you happen to have been around the rock scene in the IE during the '60s, feel free to contact me!
 A lot of our local music history isn't well documented online so I suggest you go out and bug your family for those old photos, recordings, and newspaper clippings.

-Anywho, there wasn't a ton of talking on this episode so I'll wrap it up here.
-Thanks for reading the blog and be sure to listen over the air on KUCR 88.3FM on Saturdays at 9pm PST.
+Anywho, that's it for this episode's rundown!
+Thanks for reading the blog and be sure to listen over the air on KUCR 88.3FM on Saturdays at 9pm PST or listen to an archived version of the show here.
 You can also listen through KUCR.org, Radio Garden, or Tune-In.